 Never give up on your talents, you may find opportunities in the most unexpected places.

 "Lawn Maintenance" and "Cinematic".....Those two things have nothing to do with each other right?
-I thought the same thing too when I went to work for a landscaping company, Real Turf Solutions, back in September 2018.
+I thought the same thing too when I went to work for a landscaping company, Real Turf Solutions, back at the start of September in 2018.
 In fact, I had hardly bothered mentioning my camera skills much, if any, when applying.
 Those would surely be useless in this new, labor-intensive job

 Mixing and mastering music is a complicated art.
 There are many factors you have to take into account and pay attention to.
 One thing that can be easily overlooked is the fact that different speakers produce sound differently.
 The way a track sounds on the headphones or speakers in your studio may not be the way it sounds if you play it in your car.

 Landing a good, hard hit during fighting scenes can be difficult to pull off unless someone is willing to get hurt or you have access to experienced stage fighting actors.
 Staged punches, kicks, and other hits often look to be just that- staged.
-They may appear slow or it might be really obvious that the hit did not connect with the target just right.
+They often appear slow or it might be really obvious that the hit did not connect with the target just right.
 It can easily take a whole day on set to film a fight scene just right, and even then, the hits might not land as hard as you want them to for the scene.
 Don't throw the towel in yet though!
 Today we are going to show you a quick and easy trick to help you get those fight scenes knocked out!
 There's also a free practice footage file that you can download at the end of this article so you can try it out for yourself even if you haven't film a fight yet.